GabbedT/ZenithSoC/Software/Examples/Debug Print/README.md

 # Debug Print Program

-This program simply tests the print functions (and the UART module) of the static class SerialOut used for debugging purpouses.
+This program simply tests the print functions (and the UART module) of the static class Serial_IO used for debugging purpouses.

 # Compilation